-Due to a rapid growth in traffic, in 2005 two new residual airports, Liverpool and Prestwick were introduced into the IPS sample for the first time.
-The introduction of these two airports has some implications for the results of the IPS.
-The inclusion of these two ports means that there is more likelihood of picking up contacts that reside in, or have visited areas close to, these airports.
+Due to a rapid growth in traffic, 2 new residual airports, Liverpool and Prestwick were introduced into the IPS sample in 2005 for the first time.
+The introduction of these 2 airports has some implications for the results of the IPS.
+The inclusion of these 2 ports means that there is more likelihood of picking up contacts that reside in, or have visited areas close to, these airports.